*** 20th Anniversary: 2003 to 2023 ***

 When making a barometer…

-Try this: Use alcohol.
+Try this: Use dyed alcohol.
+Or this:

 • Find a glass tube around 35" in length